 Canterbury Family Join Us at Lambeth Palace For New Helicopter Launch

-A family from Canterbury, Kent were presented to HRH the Duke of York at an event at Lambeth Palace, London organised by The Children’s Air Ambulance (TCAA) to launch the charity’s new aircraft.
+A family from Canterbury, Kent were the guests of honour at an event at Lambeth Palace, London organised by The Children’s Air Ambulance (TCAA) to launch the charity’s new aircraft.

 The Children’s Air Ambulance is the first and only dedicated paediatric and neonatal transfer helicopter service in the country which was there at the Dear family’s hour of need in January, when six-year-old Edith urgently needed to be flown between hospitals to receive lifesaving specialist care.
 It took the Children’s Air Ambulance just 33 minutes to fly Edith and her Dad Jeff from the local hospital in Margate to King’s College Hospital, London so she could be nursed in a paediatric intensive care unit after an emergency operation to remove her appendix.